Kruchy1980/codewars-excercises/Descriptions-8kata/1.Fundamentals/solution-excercise-163.md

 function Sleigh() {}

-### There is not a problem with this xcercise just enough to set correct password and name
+### There is not a problem with this excercise just enough to set correct password and name

     Sleigh.prototype.authenticate = function(name, password) {
     return (name === 'Santa Claus' && password === 'Ho Ho Ho!');